Mohanlal Joins The Fitness Challenge & Shares A Cracker Of A Picture!

 The tweet sent out by Mohanlal read as "Accepting #FitnessChallenge from @Ra_THORe for #HumFitTohIndiaFit.
 I invite @Suriya_offl @tarak9999 @PrithviOfficial to join #NewIndia - a healthy India.'

-Meanwhile, this new picture of Mohanlal has once again left the audiences awe-struck.
+This new picture of Mohanlal has once again left the audiences awe-struck.
 Praises are pouring in for the Mohanlal's dedication level and the fitness level of the much loved star of Mollywood.
 The picture has bee shared through Mohanlal's Facebook page as well and it has already fetched above 1.1 Lakh Likes and above 5K shares.

+Meanwhile, take a look at the recent pictures sent out by Mohanlal that gave us some major fitness goals..

 For all the buzzing scoop from the world of entertainment, Subscribe to Filmibeat.